 - Over 1,000 songs to choose from, including popular songs from Hal Leonard, with new songs being added frequently.

-- Level 1 is free; low monthly payment for a premium account, which includes almost all the music in the Piano Marvel Library at no additional cost.
+- Level 1 is free; low monthly payment for a premium account, which includes all the music in the Piano Marvel Library at no additional cost.

 - Book Mode for someone with an acoustic, not digital, piano.